Discrete Linear Groups containing Arithmetic Groups: Introduction

-There are examples of pairs $(H,G)$ satisfying the condition of Theorem \ref{noncompact} which are not covered by Theorem \ref{ranktwo}.
-In the cases of the following Corollary, it is easy to check that $dim (H)=dim(K)$ and that the isotropy of $H$ at any generic point of $G/P$ is a non-compact Cartan subgroup of $H$.
-When $G=H(\C)$, we view $G$ as the group of {\bf real} points of a complex algebraic group, and Zariski density of a subgroup $\Gamma \subset G$ is taken to mean that $\Gamma $ is Zariski dense in $G(\C)=H(\C)\times H(\C)$.

-\begin{corollary} Let $H$ be a real simple Lie group with $\R-rank (H)\geq 2$ embedded in the complex group $G=H(\C)$.
-If $H$ has no compact Cartan subgroup, then every Zariski dense discrete subgroup $\Gamma $ of $G$ which intersects $H$ in a lattice is super-rigid in $G$. \end{corollary}

-Notice that Theorem \ref{ranktwo} and Theorem \ref{noncompact} allow us to deduce that if $\Gamma $ is as in Theorem \ref{ranktwo} or Theorem \ref{noncompact}, then $\Gamma$'s is a subgroup of an arithmetic group in $G$ (see Theorem \ref{arithmetic}), reducing Nori's question to the following apparently simpler one:

-\begin{question} If a Zariski dense subgroup $\Gamma $ of a lattice in a simple non-compact Lie group $G$ contains a higher rank lattice of a smaller group, is $\Gamma $ itself a lattice in $G$? \end{question}
+There are examples of pairs $(H,G)$ satisfying the condition of Theorem \ref{theo:main} which are not covered by Corollary \ref{ranktwo}.
+In the cases of the following corollary, it is easy to check that $\dim (H)=\dim(K)$ and that the isotropy of $H$ at any generic point of $G/P$ is a non-compact Cartan subgroup of $H$.
+When $G=H(\C)$, we view $G$ as the group of {\bf real} points of a complex algebraic group, and Zariski density of a subgroup $\Gamma \subseteq G$ is taken to mean that $\Gamma $ is Zariski dense in $G(\C)=H(\C)\times H(\C)$. \begin{corollary} Let $H$ be a real simple algebraic group defined over $\R$ with $\R-\rank(H)\geq 2$ embedded in the complex group $G=H(\C)$.
+If $H$ has no compact Cartan subgroup, then every Zariski dense discrete subgroup $\Gamma $ of $G$ which intersects $H$ in a lattice, is super-rigid in $G$. \end{corollary} Notice that Theorem \ref{ranktwo} and Theorem \ref{theo:main} allow us to deduce that if $\Gamma $ is as in Theorem \ref{ranktwo} or Theorem \ref{theo:main}, then $\Gamma$ is a subgroup of an arithmetic group in $G$ (see Theorem \ref{arithmetic}), reducing Nori's question to the following apparently simpler one: \begin{question} If a Zariski dense subgroup $\Gamma $ of a lattice in a simple non-compact Lie group $G$ contains a higher rank lattice of a smaller group, is $\Gamma $ itself a lattice in $G$? \end{question}